MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 In the Library settings, visit **Permissions for this document library**:

 1. Select **Stop Inheriting Permissions**.
-  a.
 This enables you to select the permissions you would like to remove:
    - Site members
    - Site visitors
 2. Select **Remove User Permissions**.